2006 NBA Finals: Series summary

 The Heat became the second team since 1985 to sweep the middle three games at home, the 2004 Detroit Pistons being the first.
 In 1985 the NBA switched the Finals to the 2-3-2 format, which was changed back to the 2-2-1-1-1 format for the 2014 NBA Finals.

 Game summaries

 All times are in Eastern Daylight Time (UTC−4).
 If the venue is located in a different time zone, the local time is also given.

 Game 1

-Dallas' Jason Terry scored a playoff-high 32 points as the Mavericks overcame a 31–23 deficit at the end of the first quarter.
+Dallas's Jason Terry scored a playoff-high 32 points as the Mavericks overcame a 31–23 deficit at the end of the first quarter.

 Game 2

-Dirk Nowitzki had a stellar 30 point and 12 rebound performance, and the Mavericks cruised past the Heat to take a 2–0 series lead.
+Dirk Nowitzki had a stellar 30-point and 12-rebound performance, and the Mavericks cruised to a 2–0 series lead.